I-Elhadad/OOP_project/README.md

 - Track students' records with details like name, age, gender, level, and GPA.
 - Create, delete, and update courses, including course name, code, hours, prerequisites, and professor.
 - Store and retrieve university data using an efficient data structure.
+Compile the C++ source code using your preferred C++ compiler (e.g., g++): g++ main.cpp -o university_management
+Run the compiled executable:
+./university_management

+## Usage

+-Upon running the program, you will have access to various options for managing departments, professors, students, and courses.
+-Follow the on-screen instructions to add, remove, or update data in the system.
+-You can also use the provided sample data as a starting point for testing the program.

+## Class Overview

+-Department: Represents a university department with attributes such as name, capacity, and required GPA.
+-Person: Base class for Student and Professor classes, containing common attributes like name, ID, age, and gender.
+-Student: Derived class from Person, representing a student with additional attributes like level and GPA.
+-Professor: Derived

 ## Getting Started